-By: Digital Dividend | Comments Off on Tizen OS and a Look into the Future | View: 2123
+By: Digital Dividend | Comments Off on Tizen OS and a Look into the Future | View: 6729

-One of the key features of Tizen OS is that it is open source platform, with a vision to connect all electronics, mobiles, wearable devices, etc. all under one umbrella of Tizen OS.
-Another feature is that it has faster launch speed and enhanced web browsing experience with its HTML5 compatibility.
+One of the key features of Tizen OS is that it is an open source platform, with a vision to connect all electronics, mobiles, and wearable devices all under one umbrella of Tizen OS.
+Another feature is that it offers a fast launch speed and enhanced web browsing with its HTML5 compatibility.

-When we talk about smart-things, we are not strictly focusing to ‘machine to machine’ (M2M) communication, here we are talking about Sensors.
+When we talk about smart-things, we are not strictly focusing on ‘machine to machine’ (M2M) communication – here we are talking about sensors.
 A sensor is not a machine.
-It doesn’t do anything in the same sense that a machine does.
-It measures and then evaluates, and then reacts.
-The Internet of Things (iOT) comes together with the connection of both the sensors and machines.
+It doesn’t operate in the same sense that a machine does.
+It measures, evaluates and then reacts.
+The Internet of Things (IoT) comes together with the connection of both sensors and machines.

 Another promising factor is that Tizen and Android are both based upon Linux.
-This offers potential for Tizen to run Android Apps as well.
-Tizen’s system has additional layer that’s called Application Compatibility Layer (ACL), which allows Android apps to run on Tizen as smoothly as they run on Android.
-This also opens up whole new gateway for developers to port their apps to its app store and give a head start.
+This offers the potential for Tizen to run Android Apps as well.
+Tizen’s system has an additional layer that’s called the Application Compatibility Layer (ACL), which allows Android apps to run on Tizen as smoothly as they run on Android.
+This opens up a whole new gateway for developers to port their apps to its app store and give them a head start.

-Let’s take a look into future, when we build bridges, we can use smart cement: cement equipped with sensors to monitor stresses, cracks, and other problems.
+Let’s take a look into the future.
+When we build bridges, we can use smart cement: cement equipped with sensors to monitor stresses, cracks, and other problems.
 This is cement that alerts us to fix problems before they cause a catastrophe.
-Now if there’s a damage in the bridge, the same sensors in the concrete will detect it and communicate the information via the wireless internet in the car.
-Once the car knows there’s a danger ahead, it will instruct the driver to slow down, and if the driver doesn’t, then the car will slow down automatically for him.
+Now if there’s damage in a bridge, the same sensors in the concrete will detect it and communicate the information via the wireless internet in the car.
+Once the car knows there’s danger ahead, it will instruct the driver to slow down, and if the driver doesn’t, then the car will slow down automatically for him.

 Is the HubSpot CMS the right choice for you?